Potting soils are great for gardening and growing healthy plant roots, but the sizes of the bags generally means you end up with some leftover soil.

 This mold is called mycelium and generally comes from leaving your potting soil in a warm, wet area.
 When you expose the soil to the sun and fresh air, it should kill off most of this mold.

-Buttt….if you’re like me, you’ll probably toss it because, mold is gross. 🙂
+Buttt….if you’re like me, you’ll probably toss it because moldy anything is gross. 🙂

-Fungus gnats are a common problem with potting soil.
-Even if it’s not expired, these are common when buying potting soil.
+Fungus gnats are a common problem with potting soil – they are those pesky little black flies.
+Even if it’s not expired, these are common when buying a new potting mix.

 Just take a look at the Amazon reviews section of any potting soil brand: